• (314) 338-8865

 How Does Search Engine Marketing Work?

-SEM empowers businesses to each interested potential buyers in their target market because it focuses on targeting specific keywords and specific audiences with a commercial intent, meaning users who are looking up this product, service, or solution in their search queries are looking to make a purchase.
-If a user sees the value of your search ad and the landing page associated with the ad, they can submit their contact information, implementing themselves into your sales pipeline.
+SEM empowers businesses to reach interested potential buyers in their target market because it focuses on targeting specific keywords and specific audiences with a commercial intent.
+This means users who are looking up this product, service, or solution in their search queries are looking to make a purchase.
+If a user sees the value of your search ad and the landing page associated with the ad, they can submit their contact information, putting themselves into your sales pipeline.

 SEM Example